 > How to join and meet other members

-> Sign up for interest groups / activities; or more
+> Sign up for interest groups / activities; and more

-> About the Cambourne & District U3A visit our website here
+go to the Cambourne & District U3A website HERE

 U3A (The University of the Third Age) is a UK-wide movement which brings together people in their ‘third age’ to develop their interests and continue their learning in a friendly and informal environment.